Kentipedia

 Public clouds often don’t provide the same instrumentation points as data centers (for example, SPAN ports), and the scale and distribution of cloud traffic makes appliance-based collection and storage difficult.
 Kentik supports cloud-friendly monitoring by using scalable SaaS analytics plus lightweight agents and cloud-native telemetry sources.

-What types of tools are used for cloud network performance monitoring?
+What categories of tools are used for cloud network performance monitoring?

 How does Kentik help troubleshoot cloud connectivity problems?

-Troubleshooting requires identifying whether connectivity is blocked by routing, gateways, or policy controls (like security groups and NACLs), and pinpointing where the block occurs.
+Troubleshooting requires identifying whether connectivity is blocked by routing, gateways, or policy controls (such as security groups and NACLs), and pinpointing where the block occurs.
 Kentik supports this with Connectivity Checker and multi-cloud topology visibility to help teams locate where connectivity is failing and why.

 What role does AI play in cloud network performance monitoring?